 No, I am not saying it out of ego.
 I am saying it because that’s how I got into solo travelling – out of helplessness.
 And as I completed one solo journey, after the other, I realised how amazing and invigorating solo travelling can be than travelling in a group.

 “The man who goes alone can start today, but he who travels with another must wait till that other is ready” Henry David Thoreau

 And speaking of why you should travel solo too, here are some motivating reasons…

 Solo Traveling Helps You Lose Your Fear

-Many of us are not comfortable with the idea of travelling alone – either because we find it risky, or we find it awkward to wander on streets on our own.
-But over time, when we are not scared anymore and learn to improvise, we start enjoying the freedom.
+Many of us are not comfortable with the idea of travelling alone – either because we find solo travelling risky, or we find it uncomfortable being on our own.
+It’s awkward for us to be sitting in a restaurant and eating alone.

 Your Journeys Become More Awesome As You Meet New & Interesting Friends

 Starting solo doesn’t always mean you’re going to be alone and sad throughout the journey.
 You always bump into other people and make friends.
 All you need to do is smile and share other friendly gestures and you will find that befriending strangers is not so hard after all.